passivsystems/protean/README.md

     java -jar protean.jar 4000 4001

+Or just download a release and unpack it into a location of your choice, then run with:

+    java -jar protean.jar

 ## Documentation

 Documentation is available on http://localhost:3001 when you run Protean locally.
 Below is a quickstart guide.